 United Pittsburgh Speaker Series

-Prominent speakers will discuss Pittsburgh's most pressing challenges--and meaningful solutions--in a series of public presentations to students and community residents alike.
-These community forums are open to the public and are free of charge.
+Prominent speakers discussed Pittsburgh's most pressing challenges--and meaningful solutions--in a series of public presentations to students and community residents alike.
+These community forums were open to the public and were free of charge.

-All presentations will begin at 6:30 p.m. and will be held on the Duquesne University campus in College Hall, Room 104, unless otherwise noted.
+All presentations began at 6:30 p.m. and were held on the Duquesne University campus in College Hall, Room 104, unless otherwise noted.
 NO PRESENTATION on March 4, 2019 due to Spring break.

 View past presentations here.